 Your loan agreement says that you must get our permission for any home improvements you carry out, if you wish for the value they add to be considered when you pay back your loan.

 It’s important to remember that essential repair and maintenance is different from a home improvement and the amount you spend making improvements will not necessarily be the same as the value they add.
 When you come to repay, it will be up to the qualified surveyor to decide if the work you’ve done is an improvement and the value it has added.
+For information on home improvements, please read the home improvements guide.

 Though you can ask us after you have finished your home improvements, we strongly recommend that you speak to us beforehand, to help avoid any disputes.
 When you come to repay the loan, only improvements where our written permission has been given will be considered.